Koo Wee Rup

 Koo Wee Rup (/ˌkuː ˌwiː ˈrʌp/) is a town in Victoria, Australia, 63 km south-east of Melbourne's central business district and located within the Shire of Cardinia local government area.
 Koo-Wee-Rup is an aboriginal word for "blackfish swimming".
-Originally marshland, the area has since been transformed into productive market gardens.
+Originally marshland, the Koo-Wee-Rup Swamp (Note: The official name of the swamp is spelled using hyphens, viz., "Koo-Wee-Rup".
+However, the official name for the town (and associated structures) is spelled without hyphens, viz., "Koo Wee Rup" or sometimes incorrectly as "Kooweerup".) area was transformed, over ninety years, into productive market gardens.
 According to the 2021 census, Koo Wee Rup had a population of 4,047.